 One of the biggest pet-hates for all cabin crew.

-The mile-high club.
 If you’re going to do it then, for gods sake be discreet about it.
-We’re fully aware of what’s going on underneath your see-through blanket.
-Why not fly with Singapore Airlines?
-The private suits on their A380 fleet are perfect for some mile-high orgies.
+We’re fully aware of what’s going on underneath your see-through blanket or in the toilets.

 Z is for ‘ZZZZZZZ’